grmarxer/Onboarding/Case_Study_3-BIG-IP_HA_Pair.md

 <br/>

-1. Use the documentation to deploy two BIG-IP ESXi instances
+1. Use the documentation to deploy two BIG-IP ESXi Guest instances
     - [VMware ESXI and vCloud Director Knowledge Center](https://support.f5.com/csp/knowledge-center/cloud/Virtual%20Editions/VMware%20ESXI%20and%20vCloud%20Director)
     - Configure 2 vcpu's/4 GB RAM
     - Assign the correct vswitches to the BIG-IP Mgmt port and TMM interfaces 1.1-1.3
         - Connect the BIG-IP mgmt. interface to your home network
         - Assign TMM interfaces to the vswitches that you plan to use for internal, external, and HA

-2. Use the ESXi instance console to configure the mgmt port settings
+2. Use the ESXi instance console to configure the BIG-IP mgmt port settings

 3. License the BIG-IP, configure hostname, passwords, and timezone

-4. Configure DNS and NTP
+4. Configure DNS and NTP, verify both are working as expected

 5. Walk through the instance settings on the ESXi host